The N Word We Rarely Discuss: NAPPY

 Black Hair at Work, in School

-When my daughter graduated from Georgetown Law School and began her legal career in Washington D.C., she called to ask me for career advice about, of all things, her hair.
-Black women who are reading this article will undoubtedly understand.
+When my daughter graduated from Georgetown Law School and began her legal career in Washington D.C., she called to ask me for career advice about, of all things, her hair!
+Black women reading this article will undoubtedly understand.

 My daughter went to a prestigious college and a prestigious law school.
 She graduated with honors from both.
 She was the publisher and founder of her college magazine.
 She went on to become editor and then editor-in-chief of the Georgetown Journal on Gender and the Law.
-Her list of accomplishments at the tender age of 25 were long enough to fill a couple of pages yet she knew that, with many in the power structure, her hair made more of a statement about her than her educational pedigree or hefty resume.
-Knowing she was in a position that could take her places, she didn’t want to risk the damage that could be caused by a hair misstep.
+Her list of accomplishments at the tender age of 25 were long enough to fill a couple of pages - yet - she knew that in the eyes of some her hair made more of a statement about her than her impressive credentials or hefty resume.
+Knowing she was in a position that could take her places, she didn't want to risk the damage that could be caused by a hair misstep.
 We weighed her options.

-She could either spend $400-$800 and dozens of hours per month to keep her hair straightened like Michelle Obama’s or she could spend considerably less money and a fraction of the time wearing her hair in a more natural state like dread locks.
-As a young attorney, time was something she was always short of so the dread locks option was the most attractive but we had to consider how that decision might affect her career.
+She could either spend $500-$1,000 and scores of hours per month to keep her hair straightened, she could invest in a good wig, or she could spend considerably less money and a fraction of the time wearing her hair in a more natural state like dreadlocks.

 Googling Black Hair